cfxdevkit/conflux-box/submission/HACKATHON_README.md

 ## Team

-- Team Lead: [Add Team Member] (GitHub: @username, Discord: username#1234)
+- **Solo Developer**: @cfxdevkit (GitHub: @cfxdevkit, Discord: spcfxda)
-- [Add Additional Team Members as Needed]

 ## Problem Statement

 Conflux blockchain development lacked a modern, user-friendly interface that developers could use to easily interact with the network.
 Existing tools were often command-line based or required complex setup processes, creating barriers for developers wanting to build on Conflux.
-There was no reference implementation showing how to properly use the published Conflux DevKit packages in a real-world application.
+There was no reference implementation showing how to properly use the upcoming Conflux DevKit packages in a real-world application.

 ## Solution